 "The Thing," they announce.
 "What is It?"

-It's been over 20 years since we last visited The Thing.
+It had been over 20 years since we last visited The Thing.
 The dry climate and extreme lack of neighbors have left this attraction almost unchanged in all of that time (although the admission price has risen from 75 cents to two dollars).
 Manager Jerry Bone, who supplied the billboard tally (augmented by an animated electronic sign looming near the exit ramp), told us that The Thing has been a tourist attraction since 1950 and in this same spot since 1965.
 "A lot of places come and go in over 50 years," he said, "but we've been steady as she goes."

 Those who choose to unravel the Mystery of the Desert pay their two bucks in the gift shop, get buzzed through a solid steel door, and find themselves in an open courtyard leading to the first of three long, open-ended steel sheds.
 Yellow Bigfoot-style footprints are painted on the concrete walkway to direct you forward.
 We urge visitors to savor the unusual -- and evidently permanent -- displays in these first buildings, and not to rush to Shed 3 just to see The Thing.